Maurizio Stecca

-Maurizio Stecca (born 9 March 1963) is a retired Italian boxer, who won the Bantamweight Gold medal at the 1984 Summer Olympics.
+Maurizio Stecca (born 9 March 1963) is a retired Italian boxer, who won the Bantamweight Gold medal at the 1984 Summer Olympics and WBO Featherweight title at 1991.
 He is the younger brother of former super bantamweight world champion of boxing, Loris Stecca.

 Professional career

 Stecca began his professional career in 1984 and compiled a career record of 49–4–0.
 He won the WBO Featherweight Title in 1991 and successfully defended it three times.